Get a No Obligation Cash Offer or Home Value

 Step 2: File the Probate Petition

-The probate process starts when the will and petition are filed with the county court.
+The probate process officially begins when the will and petition are filed with the appropriate county court.

 Step 3: Appoint a Personal Representative